SWOOP: Top-k Similarity Joins over Set Streams: The Candidate Index

 Since only valid sets are indexed, index $I$ must be updated frequently.
-In particular, we must update $I$ when old sets expire or new sets enter the sliding window $W$.
+In particular, we must update $I$ when old sets expire and when new sets enter sliding window $W$.

-We implement the inverted index with doubly-linked lists and keep the sets in the lists ordered increasingly by their expiration time.
+We implement the candidate index with doubly-linked lists, the \emph{index lists}, and keep the sets in the lists ordered increasingly by their expiration time.
 This allows us to efficiently remove expiring sets from the heads of the lists.
-The list order comes for free: The timestamps of the new sets cannot decrease; thus, we simply append a new sets to the tails of the relevant lists.
+The list order comes for free: The timestamps of the new sets cannot decrease; thus, we append new sets to the tails of the relevant lists.
 A set $r$ is inserted/deleted in $O(|r|)$ time, independently of the list length.
 Figure~\ref{fig:invlistindex} illustrates the index update for an expiring set $r_2$ and a new set $r_6$.

 As a convenient side effect of the list order, we retrieve the candidate pairs in sort order of their expiration time: A lookup of $r_i$ returns all lists $I(v)$ with tokens $v\in r_i$.
 Let some $r_j\in I(v)$ form a candidate pair $(r_i,r_j)$ with $r_i$.
 The expiration time of the candidate pair is $t_j+w$, i.e., it depends only on set $r_j$.
 Thus, the list order propagates to the candidate pairs.